The Occupational & Environmental Safety Management program's mission is to:

 Occupational and Environmental Safety and Health is a growing field.

-- A study by the U.S. Bureau of Labor Statistics reported that employment of safety & health practitioners should increase eight percent during the 2016 - 2026 decade.
+- A study by the U.S. Bureau of Labor Statistics reported that employment of safety and health practitioners should increase eight percent during the 2016 – 2026 decade.

-The two-year OESM program is designed to provide practical training in occupational and environmental safety and health.
-The curriculum offers a broad background on safety and health program administration, workplace hazard recognition/evaluation/control, emergency preparedness, workers' compensation principles, hazardous chemical risk assessment, and environmental management.
+The program provides practical training in occupational and environmental safety and health.
+The curriculum offers a broad background on safety and health program administration, workplace hazard recognition/evaluation/control, emergency preparedness, workers' compensation principles, hazardous chemical risk assessment, and environmental compliance.
 Besides an Associate Degree, the program offers a Certificate of Achievement in OESM.

 Graduates from the OESM program are qualified to work as occupational safety and health professional and environmental technicians in public and private industries including construction, healthcare, utilities, transportation, environmental management, insurance, education, etc. Job placement opportunities are announced throughout the year.